-San Antonio School has a very detailed, comprehensive school safety plan outlining protocols, systems, and procedures in the event of any/all emergencies.
-The safety plan contains the yearly safety goals as determined by the students, staff, and parents.
-It is revised by an elected safety committee on a yearly basis and presented to the School Site Council and English Learner Advisory Committee for review and input.
-All stakeholders' input is taken into account to finalize the plan and present it to the Alum Rock Union Elementary School District Board of Trustees for annual approval.
-It was last approved in December 2011.
-The Safety Plan and drill procedures are reviewed throughout the year with all staff members during meetings and via memos.
+A.J.
+Dorsa Elementary School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
+The plan also contains the yearly safety goals as determined by the students, staff, and parents.
+The Safety Plan is developed by the Dorsa Safety Committee before it is presented to the rest of the staff, parents and students.
+After all revisions, the plan is presented to the Alum Rock Union Elementary School District Board of Trustees for approval.
+The Safety Plan was last revised and approved in December 2011.
+The Safety Plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
-In addition, all required drills are calendared and completed, and the results are shared with the staff and students.
+In addition, all required drills are calendared and completed, and the results are shared with the staff.
+In the 2011-2012 school year, all staff were trained on how to implement an Incident Command System following the State guidelines for a Standardized Emergency Management System.